pagopa/io-backend/README.md

 | SESSIONINFO-HexToken   | a JSON representing the `SessionInfo` object | `SessionInfo` | TOKEN_DURATION_IN_SECONDS |
 | USERSESSIONS-MRARSS80A01H501T | a Set of SessionInfo Keys | `Set<SessionInfoKey>` | never |

+## Mobile App compatibility

+To handle Backend compatibility with several Mobile App versions, the oldest mobile app version supported by the backend is stored into the property `minAppVersion` inside the `package.json`.
+This value is provided to the app through the `/info` API.
+If the mobile app version is lower an upgrade is required.

 ## How to contribute